albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

     at com.albi.helpful.npe.App.main(App.java:23)
 ```

-Looking more carefully, besides following the flow of the iterations and debugging, which could get complex in a short time, we do not know which one of the references in the object caused it.
+Besides following with some logging and debugging, which could get complex in a short time, we do not have a way to find which one of the references in the object caused it just by looking at the message.

 These two NPE messages seem almost identical, apart from the line where they happened.
-But nothing sets the two lines apart to tell which is the faulty operation.
+Our final goal is to get to something else, the faulty operation.

 That is not so.. *helpful*.